deepfence/golang_deepfence_sdk/client/docs/ModelContainerImage.md

 NewModelContainerImageWithDefaults instantiates a new ModelContainerImage object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetComplianceScanStatus

+`func (o *ModelContainerImage) GetComplianceScanStatus() string`

+GetComplianceScanStatus returns the ComplianceScanStatus field if non-nil, zero value otherwise.

+### GetComplianceScanStatusOk

+`func (o *ModelContainerImage) GetComplianceScanStatusOk() (*string, bool)`

+GetComplianceScanStatusOk returns a tuple with the ComplianceScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComplianceScanStatus

+`func (o *ModelContainerImage) SetComplianceScanStatus(v string)`

+SetComplianceScanStatus sets ComplianceScanStatus field to given value.

+### HasComplianceScanStatus

+`func (o *ModelContainerImage) HasComplianceScanStatus() bool`

+HasComplianceScanStatus returns a boolean if a field has been set.

+### GetCompliancesCount

+`func (o *ModelContainerImage) GetCompliancesCount() int32`

+GetCompliancesCount returns the CompliancesCount field if non-nil, zero value otherwise.

+### GetCompliancesCountOk

+`func (o *ModelContainerImage) GetCompliancesCountOk() (*int32, bool)`

+GetCompliancesCountOk returns a tuple with the CompliancesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompliancesCount

+`func (o *ModelContainerImage) SetCompliancesCount(v int32)`

+SetCompliancesCount sets CompliancesCount field to given value.

+### HasCompliancesCount

+`func (o *ModelContainerImage) HasCompliancesCount() bool`

+HasCompliancesCount returns a boolean if a field has been set.

 ### GetDockerImageName